rbackupX/sharpestminds/Jazz Style Transfer/README.md

 Using stacked LSTM autoencoder to make music sound jazzy

 The built in IPython renderer does not render audio nor Bokeh graph properly.
-Please clone the Repository and view the IPython file locally for audio and visualization.
+Please clone the repository and view the IPython file locally for audio and visualizations.